-Being an interior designer is no easy feat… As such an interior design education helps ensure the project completion process is as smooth as possible!
+Being an interior designer is no easy feat; especially in London… As such an interior design education from Inchbald or KLC helps ensure the project completion process is as smooth as possible!

 What technical skills does an Interior Designer need?

 Our design practice started just after Staffan graduated from the Inchbald – School of Design where he did a year long course in Architectural Interior Design.
 We employed from Inchbald year on year as we slowly grew, confident that we spoke the same language of design as the new graduates did.
 Now, nearly 15 years later our studio comprises designers with degrees in Architecture, Interior Architecture, Interior Design and Interior Decoration from all around the world.
 As our industry has grown and matured we’ve also seen it diversify and become more specialist.
 New graduates can choose a myriad of paths, specializing in residential or commercial, technical or FF&E, even focusing on different stages of the design journey for example: concept visuals rather than working on site.